BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Introduction

-However, existing blockchain-based FL frameworks still have some limitations on technical selections.
-For privacy protection, DP provides provable protection for not only data representation, but also membership inference attacks\cite{wang2021against}.
-However, it lowers the accuracy of models.
-Homomorphic encryption and secure aggregation bring tremendous computation and communication cost, lowering the efficiency of systems.
-For security, existing applications of Krum mainly focus on local updates, ignoring that global updates may also being poisoned.
-Threshold-based testing relies on manual thresholds or baseline models that are not easily available in real world.
-Auditing only provides traceability but fails to defend poisoning.
+Unfortunately, decentralization also exacerbates the inherent issues of FL such as 1) vulnerability to poisoning attacks; 2) relatively insufficient privacy protection because the private training data can be reconstructed from intermediate model updates by \emph{model inversion attack} \cite{fredrikson2015model,zhu-2019-dlg,sun2021Soteria}; and 3) inefficiency caused by heavy communication cost for transmitting model updates.
+Existing blockchain-based FL frameworks usually integrate additional protection mechanisms to partially solve the privacy and security issues \cite{DBLP:journals/compsec/AliKT21}.
+For example, protecting the privacy by differential privacy (DP) \cite{zhao-2021-MECBchain,shayan-2021-biscotti,10063977,DBLP:journals/iotj/ZhaoZKZNSL21}, homomorphic encryption \cite{awan-2019-poster,weng-2021-deepchain} and secure aggregation \cite{liu-2020-fedcoin,shayan-2021-biscotti}, and ensuring the security by Krum \cite{blanchard-2017-krum}, threshold-based testing \cite{zhang-2021-RRAFL} and auditing \cite{awan-2019-poster}.
+However, existing frameworks still have some limitations on technical selections.
+For privacy, although DP provides provable protection \cite{wang2021against}, it lowers model accuracy.
+Homomorphic encryption and secure aggregation bring tremendous computation and communication cost, lowering the efficiency.
+For security, existing approaches mainly apply Krum on local updates \cite{wang-2020-BEMA,zhao-2021-MECBchain,shayan-2021-biscotti}, ignoring that global updates may also be poisoned.
+Besides, Krum performs not well when facing not identically and independently distributed (non-IID) data.
+Threshold-based testing relies on manual thresholds that are not easily to be determined.
+Auditing provides only traceability but no defenses.
 Moreover, existing solutions often neglect efficiency optimization.
-Some of them rely on mining for consensus which further deteriorates the efficiency\cite{chen2018when,kim-2020-blockchained,wang-2020-BEMA} due to a large number of meaningless hash calculations.
-Additionally, some of existing frameworks are not fully decentralized \cite{hu-2021-gfl,zhao-2021-MECBchain,zong2021IJCAI}, i.e., they rely on a global trust authority or trusted servers, which are not always available in real world \cite{shayan-2021-biscotti}.
-This work focuses on the fully decentralized peer-to-peer (P2P) setting, where there are no global trust authority or trusted servers and there lacks mutual trust among peer participants.
+Some of them rely on mining for consensus that further deteriorates the efficiency \cite{chen2018when,kim-2020-blockchained,wang-2020-BEMA} due to a large number of hash calculations.
+Additionally, some of existing frameworks are not fully decentralized \cite{hu-2021-gfl,zhao-2021-MECBchain,zong2021IJCAI,DBLP:journals/iotj/LiZJYXZ21,9997114,9579428,DBLP:journals/jsac/CuiSZ22}, i.e., relying on a global trust authority or trusted servers \cite{shayan-2021-biscotti}.
+Thus, there needs \emph{a fully decentralized peer-to-peer (P2P) solution with high efficiency that protects FL systems from being poisoned and the training data from being reconstructed}.